RetroJoshua/operating-systems/Memory Allocation Techniques/worestfit.md

 - Step 3: Start by picking each process and find the    maximum block size that can be assigned to  current process i.e., find max(bockSize[1], blockSize[2],.....blockSize[n]) >    processSize[current],
 - Step 4:    if found then assign    it to the current process.
 - Step 5: If not then leave that process and keep checking    the further processes.

+## Expected output:
+OUTPUT:
+$make wf
+$./wf
+Enter the number of blocks: 3
+Enter the number of files: 2
+Enter the size of the blocks:-
+Block 1: 5
+Block 2: 2
+Block 3: 7
+Enter the size of the files:-
+File 1: 1
+File 2: 4
+File No   File Size     Block No       Block   Size
+1             1            1
+2             4            3

+5
+7
+Fragment
+4
+3